OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/luremode.md

 Nothing.

-?> You can add a Action waypoint with the `luremode` function **only once** in the script.
+?> You can add a Action waypoint with the `luremode` function **only once** in the script if you want.<br>

-You don't need to add many waypoints with `luremode` in different parts of the script, once it runs the function, the lure mode will continue to be enabled until it reaches a [`luremodestop()`](cavebot/functions/luremodestop.md) function.
+You don't need to add many waypoints with `luremode` in different parts of the script unless you want to change the params, once it runs the function, the lure mode will continue to be enabled until it reaches a [`luremodestop()`](cavebot/functions/luremodestop.md) function.

 ---